tilburgsciencehub/website/content/building-blocks/collect-data/webscraping-apis/scrape-dynamic-websites.md

 #### Selectors
-Alternatively, you can specify which elements to extract through attributes, classes and identifiers:
+Alternatively, you can specify which elements to extract through attributes, classes, and identifiers:

 {{% codeblock %}}
 ```Python